mpframaro/alquerque_eiacd/README.md

 # Alquerque

-This project was done for a first year curricular unit (Elementos de Inteligência Artificial e Ciência de Dados).
+This project was done for a first year curricular unit (Elementos de Inteligência Artificial e Ciência de Dados).<br>
 It was the first time experimenting with PyGame.

 Using Python I developed a variant of the alquerque board game!